naofumi/apache/README.md

 ## Development environment

 * In the project root, run the Apache server with `docker compose up`
-* The site is available on http://localhost:8080
+* The site will be available on http://localhost:8080

 * If you have changed `conf/httpd.conf`, then you need to rebuild the Dockerfile so in this case, run the Apache Server with `docker compose up --build`